 Above I said that political philosophers often do not think in terms of polycentric governance systems.
 Instead, they usually think in terms of centralized governments regulating single political units.
 But there are some exceptions to this.
 In his famous (or perhaps infamous) Anarchy, State, and Utopia, Robert Nozick sketches his vision of the ideal society.
 And in many ways, it looks quite similar to what we just discussed: Nozick argues that utopia will consist of multiple utopias, where we can pursue our own conceptions of the good uninterrupted by others pursing their own accounts of the good.
 Famously, Rawls and Nozick were intellectual rivals.
 But as this essay shows, this may not be so.
 Once we recognize the fact that we disagree sharply with one another and that such disagreements are not going away anytime soon, then perhaps the Rawslian ideal society and the Nozickian ideal society don’t look so different after all.

-Brian Kogelmann is Assistant Professor at the University of Maryland.
-This essay is based on his article ‘Justice, Diversity, and the Well-Ordered Society’ published in The Philosophical Quarterly.
-His research interests combine philosophy, politics, and economics.
+This essay is based on the article ‘Justice, Diversity, and the Well-Ordered Society’ by Brian Kogelmann, published in The Philosophical Quarterly.